 The Council had previously expressed concern that a building in this location would impact on the setting of the Conservation Area.
-However, the existing building was granted consent (Ref: HPK/2013/0640 and subsequent Discharge of conditions DOC/2014/0003) and it is argued therefore that these concerns have been met, by appropriate siting, design and use of materials.
-A modest extension of the existing unit, in similar materials, scale and form will not have a significantly different impact and therefore the setting of the Conservation area will remain substantially unaffected.
+However, the existing building was granted consent in 2014 and an extension approved subsequently and the later buildings similarly approved, it is argued therefore that these concerns have been met, by appropriate siting, design and use of materials.
+An extension to the smaller unit, in similar materials, scale and form will not have a significantly different impact and therefore the setting of the Conservation Area will remain substantially unaffected.